We have written made available software and libraries that implement well known and experimental causal discovery algorithms:

-a Java library and command line implementation of algorithms for performing causal discovery on big data.
+A Java library and command line implementation of algorithms for performing causal discovery on big data.
 Use this software if you are interested incorporating analysis via a shell script or in a Java-based program.
 The ‘Software’ button below leads to a comprehensive repository.
 Choose the ‘causal-cmd-x.x.x -jar-with-dependencies.jar’ from the downloads list when using this as an executable via the command line or as an API in a Java program.

-Notes:Please report any bugs that you might encounter on our issue trackers as part of our software repositories on Github
+Bugs and Issues:Please report any bugs that you might encounter on our issue trackers.

-License Agreements:If you use our software in your research, please acknowledge the Center for Causal Discovery, supported by grant U54HG008540, in any papers, presentations, or other dissemination of your work.
+Acknowledgements:If you use our software in your research, please acknowledge the Center for Causal Discovery, supported by grant U54HG008540, in any papers, presentations, or other dissemination of your work.

 License Agreements:All software is open-source and released under a dual licensing model.
 For non-profit institutions, the software is available under the GNU General Public License (GPL) v2 license.For-profit organizations that wish to commercialize enhanced or customized versions of the software will be able to purchase a commercial license on a case-by-case basis.
 The GPL license permits individuals to modify the source code and to share modifications with other colleagues/investigators.
 Specifically, it permits the dissemination and commercialization of enhanced or customized versions as well as incorporation of the software or its pieces into other license-compatible software packages, as long as modifications or enhancements are made open source.

 By using software provided by the Center for Causal Discovery, you agree that no warranties of any kind are made by Carnegie Mellon University or the University of Pittsburgh with respect to the data provided by the software or any use thereof, and the universities hereby disclaim the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
 The universities shall not be liable for any claims, losses, or damages of any kind arising from the data provided by the software or any use thereof.